gHashTag/999/README.md

 ## Available Scripts

 - `pnpm run build`: Compile TypeScript code to `dist/`.
+- `pnpm run dev`: **The primary command for development.** Runs `kill-ports.sh` and then starts both the Inngest dev server (`dev:serve`) and the Vite preview server for test reports (`dev:test-report`) concurrently with colored logs.
-- `pnpm run dev`: Compile TypeScript in watch mode.
+- `pnpm run dev:build-watch`: Compile TypeScript in watch mode (the old `dev` behavior).
+- `pnpm run dev:serve`: Start only the Inngest dev server.
+- `pnpm run dev:test-report`: Start only the Vite preview server for test reports.
 - `pnpm run start`: Run the compiled code from `dist/`.
 - `pnpm run test`: Run all tests once using Vitest.
 - `pnpm run test:watch`: Run tests in watch mode.